mariomanhique/mariomanhique/README.md

 - 👯 I’m looking to collaborate on android applications
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything, if I its something I am not familiar wth, I will learn and then get back to you😄
-- 📫 How to reach me: <a href="www.linkedin.com/in/mariomanhique" target="blank_">www.linkedin.com/in/mariomanhique</a>
+- 📫 How to reach me: <a href="www.linkedin.com/in/mariomanhique" target="_blank"> www.linkedin.com/in/mariomanhique</a>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I know some basic germany